{//% unless portal.user.is_agent %} Tickets

 Interaction 1 Click the Wind Source dropdown button.

-Available Wind Source options are UKM, NWS, and TEL.
+Available Wind Source options are NWS and UKM.

 UKM, equates to UK Met Office winds.